alexle/alexle.github.com/posts/2017-running.markdown

 <div class="separator"></div>
 </p>

-People have asked if I planned the pace or had this goal in mind.
+People have asked if I planned my pace or had this goal in mind.
 No, I answer.
 Truthfully, something changed inside of me after going sub-20.
 Like the limits I had set for myself and what I thought was possible had been a mirage.

 Each workout I nailed gave me more confidence in my abilities.
 Each barrier I broke let me questioning the next one. **Don't let fear prevent you from reaching your potential.
 Take a chance, and believe in yourself**.